 YES!
 Hypnosis has been medically approved since 1955 in Europe and 1958 in the USA.
 The American Medical Association (AMA), American Psychiatric Association (APA), and British Medical Association (BMA) have approved hypnosis as a viable therapeutic modality when administered by trained professionals.

 The fields of hypnosis applications provide improvement in a wide variety of areas, including: health, wellness and well-being, pain relief, surgical preparation and recovery, cancer support, alleviating anxiety and worry, self-improvement, motivation, sports performance enhancement, losing weight and stop smoking.
-See HYPNOSIS SERVICES for additional applications.
+See dating columbia records for additional applications.

 SCIENTIFIC STUDIES HAVE SHOWN THAT HYPNOSIS: